anmeisel/permacomputing-club/README.md

 -   Uses Are.na: https://www.are.na/london-permacomputing-club/channels
 -   HTML, CSS, TypeScript, Node
 -   Markdown rendering for richer text content
+-   Client-side JavaScript that takes tags to render relevant content

 ## Credits

 Some styling was used from [Elliott Cost's Memory Site](https://sites.elliott.computer/html-templates) which was inspired by [Piper Haywood](https://piperhaywood.com) and [Zinzy Waleson Geene](https://www.zinzy.website) websites.
+The `/#notes` and `/#events` navigation is inspired by the [sidenotes](https://gwern.net/sidenote) design approach suggested by @spacehobo.

 ## Project Structure